bsr/marketo-1/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 1.3.4 =
+* Added check for SOAP support on server

 = 1.3.3 =
 * Added signup form, fixed todo links